noppGithub/osdu_note/README.md

   - can we load to some application and export to see the difference?
 - How can I access the member only content?
   - ![login_member](img/login_osdu_member.png)
+- How could we integrate this standard with the existing seismic data management system?
+  - Prosource ?